 By Kirk Clay

-- People of color in Arizona make up 24% of the voting age population and in 2008 an impressive 74% of those registered to vote went to the polls.
+- People of color in Arizona make up 24% of the voting-age population, and in 2008, an impressive 74% of those registered to vote went to the polls.